altermo/ultimate-autopair.nvim/notes/list-of-things-that-I-may-implement.md

 + [x] multiple same file maps (like `bs`) in one config with different options
 + [ ] make so that extensions can be not sourced (disabled) for spesific maps (like disableing ext-string for fastwarp)
 + [ ] make core support multiple modes `M.modes={'c','i',...}`
++ [ ] make test not use neovim exec and instead direct function call